 Ready to Get Involved?

-Sign up for our next event or learn how you can contribute to this inspiring program.
-For questions or more information, reach out to Tomas Delgado at info@prairierivers.org.
+Sign up for our next event or learn how you can contribute to this inspiring program by reaching out to Jizelle Torres at jtorres@prairierivers.org.

 Let’s close the nature gap in Illinois and nurture a deeper connection to nature — and each other — together.